Rosalind Rowe: Biography

 Rowe was born in Queen Charlotte’s Hospital, Hammersmith, London on 14 April 1933, the older twin sisters by 10 minutes.
 Her father, Ronald George Rowe was an account clerk and her mother was Edith, née Delany.
 Both her father, and uncle Vivian Rowe, played football for Brentford F.C. and Wimbledon F.C.
 Both she and her sister worked as secretarial administrators professionally, using their free time for table tennis, writing and public appearances.
 In 1955 she and her sister Diane published a book, The twins on table tennis.

-Rown took on a role at Dunlop company, to promote their products, such as table-tennis bats.
+Rowe took on a role at Dunlop company, to promote their products, such as table-tennis bats.
 Rowe married John Arthur Cornett, a doctor, on 8 October 1955 and they had four children together.
 Upon her marriage, she retired from competitive table tennis.
 She lived in Sittingbourne, Kent until her death on 15 June 2015 at Medway Maritime Hospital in Gillingham.